TNY-Robotics/sh1106-esp-idf/README.md

 ## Author

-This driver was created by the [TNY Robotics](https://tny-robotics.com) team, for any questions or suggestions, please contact us at [contact@furwaz.com](mailto:contact@furwaz.com).
+This driver was created by the [TNY Robotics](https://tny-robotics.com) team.

+For any questions or suggestions, please contact us at [contact@tny-robotics.com](mailto:contact@tny-robotics.com).